intersective/pcloud-dev-project/infrastructure/lesson-8/README.md

 ### Host the Documentation using AWS Services

-Feel free to change `lessonEightStack` as the stack name, `lessonsevenlambda` parameter value for your lambda function name, S3ObjectUrl where the `.zip` file of the api is stored in the S3 Bucket and `lessonseventable` parameter value for the dynamodb table name.
+Feel free to change `lessonEightStack` as the stack name.

 ## Get Exports